Sk-Azraf-Sami/bit-manipulation/README.md

 In summary, `~` is a bitwise operator used for inverting individual bits in a binary representation, while `!` is a logical operator used for boolean negation in conditional logic.
 They have different purposes and applications.

-## Some Puzzle on Bit Manipulation
+## Some Puzzles on Bit Manipulation
 **Problem-1**

 bitAnd - x&y using only ~ and |